M66B/FairEmail/FAQ.md

 <a name="faq113"></a>
 **(113) How does biometric authentication work?**

-If your device has a biometric sensor, for example a fingerprint sensor, you can enable/disable biometric authentication in the navigation (hamburger) menu of the setup screen.
+If your device has a biometric sensor, for example a fingerprint sensor, you can enable/disable biometric authentication in the navigation (hamburger) menu of the settings screen.
 When enabled FairEmail will require biometric authentication after a period of inactivity or after the screen has been turned off while FairEmail was running.
 Activity is navigation within FairEmail, for example opening a conversation thread.
 The inactivity period duration can be configured in the miscellaneous settings.